 Nowra Evening VIEW Club was formed in 1978.

-Currently, our Club sponsors four Smith Family Learning for Life students, two of whom are now in Senior High School.
+Currently, our Club sponsors three Smith Family Learning for Life students, two of whom are now in Senior High School.

 We are also actively involved in fundraising activities to raise donations for The Smith Family programs.